zeus-health/ctw-component-library/.changeset/perfect-countries-hear.md

 "@zus-health/ctw-component-library": minor
 ---

-Added an optional quick view functionality to provide a read only view for the conditions table.
+Added an optional readyOnly functionality to provide a read only view for the conditions table.
+If this readOnly functionality is on, the meatball menu will be hidden.